openstack/ironic/doc/source/admin/drivers/oneview.rst

 Registering a OneView node in ironic
 ====================================

-Nodes configured to use any of the OneView drivers should have the ``driver`` property set to ``oneview``.
+Nodes configured to use the OneView driver should have the ``driver`` property set to ``oneview``.
 Considering our context, a node is the representation of a ``Server Hardware`` in OneView, and should be consistent with all its properties and related components, such